wladerer/Coordinate/README.md

 - Automate TURBOMOLE dft jobs using yaml files (they're like easier to read JSON files)
   - This utility comes mostly from the [turbomoleio](https://github.com/Matgenix/turbomoleio) package maintained by Matgenix SRL

-## Example of ridft run parameters for a Yb complex
+## Example of ridft run parameters for a Yb complex using the [turbomoleio](https://github.com/Matgenix/turbomoleio) package

 ```
 basis: def2-TZVPP